-The most useless and amusing interface ever creates audio and visual effects when you pop bubble wrap in front of it.
+The Most Useless and Amusing Interface Ever creates audio and visual effects when you pop bubble wrap in front of it.
 It is a useless machine, a useless gadget, it doesn’t serve for any specific purpose nor it solves any problem.
-It’s just an absurd intrface, a novelty toy (an object which is specifically designed to serve no practical purpose, and is sold for its uniqueness, humor, or simply as something new).
+It’s just an absurd interface, a novelty toy (an object which is specifically designed to serve no practical purpose, and is sold for its uniqueness, humor, or simply as something new).
 A simple divertimento, a source of amusement by popping bubble wrap.

-The most useless and amusing interface ever (MUAI) generates a collective music sheet of sounds and visual explosions.
-It acumulates the interaction of all players during a day in a music sheet.
+The Most Useless and Amusing Interface Ever (MUAIE) generates a collective music sheet of sounds and visual explosions.
+It accumulates the interaction of all players during a day in a music sheet.

 The most useless and amusing interface was inspired by the homeostatic machines created by the british cybernetics artists.
 It’s a heterostatic machine, a useless machine with no purpose in any of its states.
 The most useless and amusing interface simply augments with visual and audio effects the bubble wrap pops.